pmlopes/minpsp/readme.txt

 0.7.1
 * builds ASM files without errors due to bad make
 * added true.exe for makefile assertions
-* GDB was keept out of 0.7 by mistache
+* GDB was kept out of 0.7 by mistake

 0.7
 * Removed the dependency on groff, less, cp, mkdir, rm on the script,